calroc/Thun/docs/sphinx_docs/index.rst

 Thun |release| Documentation
 ============================

-Thun is dialect of Joy written in Python.
+Thun is dialect of Joy written in Python 2.

 `Joy`_ is a programming language created by Manfred von Thun that is easy to use and understand and has many other nice properties.
 This Python